 This course provides an introduction to computer science using the Java programming language.
 CSE142 is primarily a programming course, but the focus is on the problem solving techniques common in computer science.
-We will endeavor to teach some practical aspects of the Java language, but students should not expect to be competent Java programmers after just one quarter of exposure.
-No prior programming experience is assumed, although students should know the basics of using a computer (e.g., using a word processing program) and should be competent with math through Algebra I. Students with significant prior programming experience should consider skipping cse142 and taking cse143 (we allow students to do so without any special permission).
+No prior programming experience is assumed, although students should know the basics of using a computer (e.g., using a web browser and word processing program) and should be competent with math through Algebra I. Students with significant prior programming experience should consider skipping cse142 and taking cse143 (we allow students to do so without any special permission).

 You will be expected to participate in a weekly 50-minute discussion section.
 The TA who runs your discussion section will grade your homework assignments.
 In section we will answer questions, go over common errors in homework solutions and discuss sample problems in more detail than we can in lecture.

-You will complete a variety of programming assignments for this course and will take two open-book, open-note exams.
-The resulting scores will be combined as follows:
+You will be expected to complete a variety of programming assignments for this course, written section assignments, and to take two exams.
+The resulting scores will be combined according to the following weightings:

 Using the weightings above, each student’s scores will be turned into an overall score ranging from 0 to 100 percent.
 These will be turned into grades as follows:

 Each assignment will list its due date.
-Most will be due on Tuesdays at 2 pm.
-Each student in the class will have a total of five “free” late days (a late day is 24 hours of lateness).
-There are no partial days, so assignments are either on time, 1 day late, 2 days late, etc. Because of this generous late policy, students will not be granted extensions for assignments unless they have some highly extenuating circumstances.
-Once a student has used up all of his or her late days, each successive late day will result in a loss of 1 point.
-No assignment will be accepted more than 7 days after its due-date.
+Most will be due on Tuesdays at 11 pm.
+Each student will have a total of five “free” late days (a late day is 24 hours of lateness).
+There are no partial days, so assignments are either on time, 1 day late, 2 days late, etc. Because of this generous policy, students will not be granted extensions for assignments unless they have highly extenuating circumstances.
+Once a student has used up all free late days, each successive late day will result in a loss of 1 point.
+No assignment will be accepted more than 3 days after its due-date.
 There are no exceptions for this.
-No assignment can be submitted after 11 pm of the last day of class (Friday, December 9th), whether or not a student has free late days left.
+No assignment can be submitted after 11 pm of the last day of class (Friday, June 2rd).

 Policy on Collaboration